FelixFern/Crabitor/README.md

 # 🦀 Crabitor

-a Rust + React Text Editor (soon to be a Markdown Editor), this project is my first ever writing in Rust so please excuse the badly written code 😅.
+a Rust + React Markdown Editor, this project is my first ever writing in Rust so please excuse the badly written code 😅.

 You might be wondering why don't you write the Frontend in Rust too? the main reason is that I just want to build this project quickly without thinking that much on the UI side, that's why I build it with React with Shadcn even though it might not be as performant as building it using Rust with frameworks such as Leptos.